ToolHood/.github/ReadME.md

 ![GitHub Banner](/img/banner.png)

-Willkommen in der **Tool Hood**, einer Sammlung an verschiedensten Tools, welche speziell für Casking und Pro Gamersware arbeitsprozesse entwickelt wurden, um die Produktivität und Effizienz der Mitarbeiter zu steigern.
-Meine Tools bietet eine Reihe von Funktionen, die helfen, alltägliche Copy-Paste-Aufgaben zu automatisieren und Ihre Workflows zu verbessern.
+Welcome to the **Tool Hood**, a collection of tools designed specifically for casking and pro gamersware workflows to increase employee productivity and efficiency.
+My Tools offers a range of features to help automate everyday copy-paste tasks and improve your workflows.

 ## 🔧 Tools

-- **NobleChairs Tool**: Dieses Tool bietet dem Benutzer die Möglichkeit Kundendaten innerhalb von 2 klicks zu übertragen.
+- **NobleChairs Tool**: This tool provides the user with the ability to transfer customer data within 2 clicks.
-- **FedEx Returnlabel Tool**: Dieses Tool setzt auf Static Informationen in das FedEx Returnlabel Formular ein.
+- **FedEx Returnlabel Tool**: This tool inserts static information into the FedEx Returnlabel form.

-## 🛠️ Beiträge
+## 🛠️ Contributions

-Wenn Sie ein Feature vorschlagen oder einen Bug melden möchten, öffnen Sie einfach ein [Issue](https://github.com/ToolHood/.github/issues) in dem jeweiligen Projekt.
-Pull-Requests sind ebenfalls willkommen.
+If you would like to suggest a feature or report a bug, simply open an [Issue](https://github.com/ToolHood/.github/issues) in the respective project.
+Pull requests are also welcome.

-## 📞 Kontakt
+## 📞 Contact

-Haben Sie Fragen oder Anregungen?
-Kontaktieren Sie uns gerne:
+Do you have any questions or suggestions?
+Please feel free to contact us:

 - **Website**: [Pro Gamersware](https://www.gamersware.com/)
-- **E-Mail**: cthiel@gamersware.com
+- **E-mail**: cthiel@gamersware.com
 - **Discord**: [yocker.104](discordapp.com/users/461137123576119316)
 - **Twitter**: [@YockerFX](https://x.com/yockerfx)

 ---

-Schneller, intelligenter und besser Arbeiten. 💻✨
+Work faster, smarter and better. 💻✨